gary deirmendjian selected works

 artist statement

-The work may suggest the pressing down of the subjective by rational forces that are upheld by a value beam that is pure, immaterial and beyond measure.
+the work may suggest an ongoing pressing down of the subjective by pressures of reasoned oppression, only to be resisted by a value beam both immaterial and beyond measure ...